Gamma has established processes to consider the interests of all of its stakeholders systematically which are set out in detail below.

 Health and safety

-Gamma’s health and safety policy has developed alongside the new working environment and the Company continues to work with third-party specialists to ensure its employees are supported and environments are safe.
+Gamma’s health and safety policy has developed alongside the new hybrid working environment and the Company continues to work with third-party specialists to ensure its employees are supported and environments are safe.

 Skills and talent